 Are there various types of star charts?

-Depending on how they intend to view, astronomers employ various types of charts.
+Astronomers employ various charts depending on how they intend to view them.
 There are detailed star charts, for example, that show dim stars and objects that astronomers with huge telescopes will utilize.
 Other star charts only depict objects visible using binoculars.

 Which are the best star maps?